mertbildirici1/Route/README.md

 In other words:
 - The first consists of the number of vertices and edges respectively, space separated.
 - The next `num_vertices` lines describe one vertex/node per line, giving its name/label, then its latitude, then its longitude, all space separated.
-- The next $`num_edges`$ lines describe one edge per line, giving the index of its first endpoint and then the index of its second endpoint, space separated.
+- The next $num_edges$ lines describe one edge per line, giving the index of its first endpoint and then the index of its second endpoint, space separated.
 These indices refer to the order in which the vertices/nodes appear in this file (0-indexed).
 For example, `0 1` would mean there is an edge between the first and second vertices listed above in the file.

 </details>